eddyndumia/eddyndumia.github.io/README.md

 # Eddy Wamariu
-> **AI & Machine Learning Specialist in Training**
+> **Data Science, AI & Machine Learning**
-> Analytical, creative, and open-minded—bringing data to life with code and curiosity 😊
+> Analytical, creative, and open-minded

 ---

 ## 📌 Summary

-Aspiring AI and ML expert with a strong mathematical foundation and full-stack development experience.
+Junior AI and ML expert with a strong mathematical foundation and full-stack development experience.
 Passionate about building intelligent systems—from predictive models to mobile apps.
 Open-minded, fun, yet professional: I combine creativity, rigor, and collaboration to tackle real-world challenges through ML and AI.

 ---